 Okta is built to cover a broad range of identity use cases quickly by combining pre-made components.
 Customers can customize their solution to their business needs with no-code, low-code, or pro-code options.
 This flexibility makes it easy to connect third-party apps and systems to Okta in order to enhance application security and user experience.

 Aserto is a powerful and flexible authorization-as-a-service built to evolve with your customer requirements.
-Aserto is complementary to Okta’s Identity solution: We make it easy to define, enforce, and evolve permissions within the application.
-With an open source-based decision engine built on OPA, Aserto handles all the heavy lifting required to build secure, scalable, role (RBAC) and attribute (ABAC) based access control.
+It is complementary to Okta’s Identity solution: making it easy to define, enforce, and evolve permissions within the application.
+With its open-source authorizer, Aserto handles all the heavy lifting required to build secure, scalable, role (RBAC), attribute (ABAC), policy (PBAC), and relationship-based access controls (ReBAC).

 Setting things up

-Start by Dev/testing against Aserto’s hosted authorizer, which Aserto operates for you.
-When you’re ready to run a production workload, deploy Aserto’s Edge Authorizer as a microservice or sidecar in the same cluster or subnet as your application - the Edge Authorizer automatically pushes the most recent user, resource, and policy data so you never make authorization decisions based on stale data.
+Start by testing against Aserto’s hosted authorizer, which Aserto operates for you.
+When you’re ready to run a production workload, deploy Aserto’s Authorizer as a microservice or sidecar in the same cluster or subnet as your application.
+The Aserto control plane automatically pushes the most recent user, resource, and policy data to all authorizers, so you never make decisions based on stale data.

 At runtime, Okta will send your application a signed access token once it authenticates a user.
 Before accessing a resource within your app, it should make a call to the Aserto authorizer.
 The user context, policy context, and resource context are fed to the authorizer by your application to inform authorization decisions.
 The Aserto authorizer uses the OPA decision engine to quickly make an authorization decision based on that data, which will be used by the application to gate unauthorized requests.

 Aserto captures logs of every authorization decision in the control plane as a decision log for easy auditing.
 Decision logs can be streamed or batched up into your favorite log analysis tool.